Jhc999/Closed-Loop-ROI/README.md

 ## Figure 8

-* The model weights are available at: LINK.
+* The model weights are available at: https://github.com/jkjung-avt/tensorrt_demos.
 * For face detection with MobileNet, run `Fig8_MobileNet.py` on the Jetson.
-Download the weights file and place into: 'Directory'.
+Download `NAME` and place into: 'Directory'.
 * For face detection with MTCNN, run `Fig8_MTCNN.py` on the Jetson.
-Download the weights file and place into: 'Directory'.
+Download `NAME` and place into: 'Directory'.
 For face detection with MobileNet, run `Fig8_YoloV4.py` on the Jetson.
-Download the weights file and place into: 'Directory'.
+Download `NAME` and place into: 'Directory'.

 ## Figure 9